Argho850/Metrorail-Management-System/README.md

 # Metrorail-Management-System
-This is a just UI/UX project with some common functionality I prepared .Further I'll keeping update  &amp; modify that .
+This is a just UI/UX based project with some common functionality I prepared .Further I'll keeping update  &amp; modify that .